-Welcome to the 13th annual American Tobacco Trail 10-Miler!
+Welcome to the 15th "annual" American Tobacco Trail 10-Miler!
 In 2007, the North Carolina Roadrunners Club started a new 10-mile race along the emerging American Tobacco Trail, a lovely rails-to-trails facility that now runs all the way from Durham to New Hill.
 That first race was quickly filled by 200 runners, showing that the new trail could handle running events, and giving NCRC the impetus to keep developing and expanding the race.
-Over the last twelve years, the number of runners has more than doubled, the trail has gotten additional access points and parking, and the American Tobacco Trail 10-Miler has matured into one of the area's best fall races.
+Over the last thirteen years, the number of runners has more than doubled, the trail has gotten additional access points and parking, and the American Tobacco Trail 10-Miler has matured into one of the area's best fall races.

 Held in the early fall, the race is a perfect distance for those tapering for a fall marathon or those trying out a new race distance.
 Proceeds from these races will help American Tobacco Trail development and maintenance through Triangle Rails to Trails Conservancy.
 Do not miss this rare opportunity to race on one of the finest, most beautiful courses in the Triangle!